robinovitch61/shminkedin.com/README.md

 # shminkedin.com
-ShminkedIn is a ShlinkedIn Parody
+### ShminkedIn is a ShlinkedIn Parody

+# ShminkedIN is NOT ShlinkedIn!